New York (state): Geography

 New York is bordered by five U.S. states (Connecticut, Massachusetts, New Jersey, Pennsylvania, and Vermont), two Great Lakes (Lake Erie and Lake Ontario), and two Canadian provinces (Ontario and Quebec).

 The state of New York covers a total area of 54,555 sqmi and ranks as the 27th-largest state by size.
 The highest elevation in New York is Mount Marcy in the Adirondack High Peaks in Northern New York, at 5,344 ft above sea level; while the state's lowest point is at sea level, on the Atlantic Ocean in Downstate New York.

 In contrast with New York City's urban landscape, the vast majority of the state's geographic area is dominated by meadows, forests, rivers, farms, mountains, and lakes.
 Most of the southern part of the state rests on the Allegheny Plateau, which extends from the southeastern United States to the Catskill Mountains; the section in the State of New York is known as the Southern Tier.
 The rugged Adirondack Mountains, with vast tracts of wilderness, lie west of the Lake Champlain Valley.
+Lake George, known as the Queen of the Lakes in the United States, drains through the La Chute River into Lake Champlain at the eastern edge of the Adirondacks.
 The Great Appalachian Valley dominates eastern New York and contains Lake Champlain Valley as its northern half and the Hudson Valley as its southern half within the state.
 The Tug Hill region arises as a cuesta east of Lake Ontario.
 The state of New York contains a part of the Marcellus shale, which extends into Ohio and Pennsylvania.

 Upstate and Downstate are often used informally to distinguish New York City or its greater metropolitan area from the rest of the State of New York.
 The placement of a boundary between the two is a matter of great contention.
 Unofficial and loosely defined regions of Upstate New York include from the Southern Tier, which includes many of the counties along the border with Pennsylvania, to the North Country region, above or sometimes including parts of the Adirondack region.